Stephen-Seo/SFML_GameEngine/README.md

 - Register resources linking resource enum values to filenames via the ResourceManager, this is done in `src/game.cpp` in the function `Game::registerResources()`
     - For example, `resourceManager.registerTexture(Textures::BACKGROUND_0, "background_0.png");`

-Finally, a State must list what resources it requires in its constructor.
-(The StateStack will automatically load and unload resources as States are pushed/popped on the stack.)
-A State cannot use a resource if it is not loaded in memory (unless it is a Music resource that is to be streamed from file).

-A State has protected variables `TextureSet tset`, `FontSet fset`, and `SoundSet sset`.
-Each of these sets holds the corresponding enum value.
-TextureSet holds `Textures::ID` values from `src/resourceIdentifiers.hpp`.
-After setting these resource identifier holders, they will be sent to the resourceManager to load the required resources.

-- Add the required resources by their identifiers to `tset`, `fset`, and `sset`

 To unload unnecessary resources, simply pop a State off the stack.
 The StateStack and ResourceManager will work together to find out what resources are still necessary, and unload everything that isn't.